emagnuson/policies/reporting_guidelines.md

 # Reporting Guidelines

-If you believe someone is violating the code of conduct we ask that you get yourself safe and report it immediately to the designated point of contact at the event.
+If you believe someone is violating the code of conduct we ask that you get yourself safe and report it immediately to the designated point of contact at the event [ESM how is designated poc known or communicated?].

 The following will happen immediately after you report a violation:
  * You and the person violated (if not you) will be taken to a safe, quiet space on the premises.